Toronto Dance Salsa

 Absolutely!
 Just email us in advance to book an appointment as the clubs we teach at are private and require notice.

 When you know you are going to miss a class, visit our Make-up Class Request form and fill in all the fields.
-If no suitable results are found please email the Director of the studio at firstname.lastname@example.org as far in advance as possible and we will do our best to arrange a substitute class for you.
+If no suitable results are found please email Diana, our TDS Coordinator at firstname.lastname@example.org as far in advance as possible and we will do our best to arrange a substitute class for you.
 You may have to travel to a different location but these substitutions are free of charge.
 Please limit substitutions to 2 hours per semester.
 Substitutions are never guaranteed.
 They are an added benefit to the students and we will do our best to help you catch up.

 What is the student age range?